 Let’s get started!

-How to act on lost or damaged shipments
+Dealing with lost or damaged shipments

 Imagine this: you’re experiencing the biggest storm of the year and are trying your best to get all of your orders processed.
-Unfortunately, the iced over roads and poor carrier communication lead to a lost package.
+Unfortunately, the icy roads and poor carrier communication lead to a lost package.
 The customer has contacted you repeatedly but you cannot get enough information to determine the whereabouts of this package.

 Faced with the decision to ship a replacement or wait for more information from the carrier, you decide to wait.
 But while you do, the customer writes a scathing review.
 Another customer sees the comment and they, too, write a negative review.
 From there, the next 10 reviews you receive are negative — ouch!